zbj3ji/esp32-cam_bme_280_bme680_esphome/README.md

 [Here](cam_livingroom_bme280.yaml) complete YAML file for **ESP32-CAM & BME280**.

 Based on the ESP32 (or other microcontroller) pinout, you have to define the right I2C pins.
 In my case I used GPIO13 as SDA and GPIO12 as scl (see wiring above).
-Another very important thing is to use correct **sensor address** - in my case **0x76**, but it can be **0x77** as well.
+You can change it as you wish, but then you need to use the right pins.
+Another very important thing is to use correct **sensor address** - in my case **0x76**, other option is e.g. **0x77**.

 [Here](https://esphome.io/components/esp32_camera.html) a default example from ESPHome web site about ESP32-CAM.